VA Loan PMI

 Consult a CPA, but the rules have changed to where PMI is no longer tax-deductible.
 And there are no insurance benefits that accrue to the borrower or their family.
 PMI is strictly default risk insurance that benefits the lender only.

 The only way for those taking out a conventional loan to avoid PMI is with a sizable down payment of 20% or more.
 This is why Veterans are happy to hear that when it comes to VA loans, PMI isn’t a problem — even with zero down.

 Find out if you qualify for a VA home loan.

-What No VA Loan PMI Means for Veterans
+No VA Loan PMI Offers a Boost for Veterans

-Without the need for costly private mortgage insurance, Veteran borrowers can enjoy greater buying power on their search for a home.
-The fact that you don’t pay PMI with a VA loan can expand your homebuying potential If you’re ready to discover more of the benefits of VA home loans, contact a VA home loan expert today.
+Without the need for costly private mortgage insurance - PMI, Veteran borrowers can enjoy greater buying power on their search for a home.
+This feature improves borrowers’ debt-to-income ratios.
+The fact that you do not have to pay PMI with a VA loan can expand your homebuying potential!